Grayni/SQL/colonization/README.md

 - `equipment_building_relations`: Establishes the relationship between equipment and buildings.
 - `life_support_systems`: Stores information about life support systems.
 - `life_support_system_building_relations`: Establishes the relationship between life support systems and buildings.

-For any further questions or support, please contact the project maintainers.